Promoting smarter and more efficient plumbing systems

 Every 6 to 12 months, run a rich mix of kerosene through the heater.
-Operating on 100% kerosene is fine (and recommended climates sub 25 degrees Celsius).
+Operating on 100% kerosene is fine (and recommended in alpine climates).
 Kerosene helps to clear out the carbon build-up, which is the main issue causing need for service.

 Start it up and run it for half an hour each month.
 I also suggest this for your gas appliances as well.
 If the van is sitting unused, go out to the van, fire everything up, make a coffee and sit down and read the paper.
 If your van is sitting unused for long periods, this also helps keep you familiar with how to operate all the functions of your van, and you may discover some other maintenance needs prior to taking off on your next big trip.

 There is a wealth of knowledge on this webpage; http://www.letonkinoisvarnish.uk/Fault_codes.html This link shows the fault codes for the Eberspacher heater which can be helpful in determining what is wrong with your heater in the event that it doesn't run.
 The page is a little hard to navigate, but all the information is there and very helpful if you decide to service your own heater.